-Meghan and Prince Harry's baby son may only be a couple of weeks old, but it seems the Duchess of Sussex is already thinking about his first trip overseas.
+Meghan and Prince Harry's baby son may only be six months old, but it seems the Duchess of Sussex is already thinking about his first trip overseas.

-According to US Weekly, the new mum is keen to take Archie on a visit to America – specificially, Los Angeles, as soon as she feels comfortable.
+According to US Weekly, the mum is keen to take Archie on a visit to America – specificially, Los Angeles, as soon as she feels comfortable.
+There are rumours that the Duchess and her husband, Prince Harry, will be spending Christmas with Doria instead of the Royal family this year.

 And while it’s likely she’s simply keen to visit her hometown herself, and see her mother Doria Ragland, who lives in LA, there’s also another sweet reason behind the planned trip.